This section of the website is for anyone with an interest in clinical audit in HIV, AIDS and related topics. It offers:

-With effect from the 2005-6 audit of deaths among adults with HIV infection, the BHIVA audit protocol has changed to allow national results to be stratified by characteristics of participating clinical centres (size, and location in or outside London).
-The purpose of this change is to assist participating centres in comparing their own data with an aggregate for other similar centres.
-However all data will remain anonymous.
+BHIVA audit results may be stratified by characteristics of participating clinical centres (eg size, and location in or outside London), to assist participating centres in comparing their own data with an aggregate for other similar centres.
+However BHIVA does not publish data identifying results of individual clinical services.
 Because of differences in case-mix, no conclusions about standards of care can be drawn from any variations in outcome which may be found between different types of centre.

 Some regional audit groups undertake their own data analysis for those centres which agree to participate in regional as well as national audit.
 Such analysis is the responsibility of the regional group, not BHIVA.
 It may enable comparisons in performance between identified hospitals within the relevant region as well as stratification of performance by centre characteristics and comparisons between the region as a whole and the national results.

 The BHIVA executive committee will seek to secure implementation of any recommendations from the audit process which relate to national policy issues.
 Any recommendations which relate to the future development of national guidelines and standards will be referred to the BHIVA guidelines drafting committee.

 So far as the national audit project is concerned it is the responsibility of individual clinical centres to respond to any deficiencies in their own practice identified by the audit programme.

 Some regional audit groups may supplement this national activity by working with individual clinical centres to ensure they develop action plans to address any issues of sub-optimal practice.
 This may include additional monitoring/re-audit at the local and/or regional level.